Internal consistency of the Bible: Attribution of the books

 The question of internal consistency in the Bible also involves the attribution of authorship to its books.
 For instance, the words of the Torah, or the first five books of the Old Testament, have traditionally been believed to be by the hand of Moses, and the New Testament Gospels have been attributed to the Four Evangelists.
 Modern scholarship calls these attributions into question.

 Eliot Rabin writes: "For the past 400 years, readers have been openly questioning the traditional attribution of these five books to Moses."
 For instance, he quotes Thomas Hobbes in his 1651 Leviathan as writing that, when Genesis 12:6 has "and the Canaanite was then in the land", it could not have been written by Moses.
 Hobbes may have been the first European to question this attribution in print, arguing that the words can "only sensibly be used by someone who is writing when the Canaanites no longer are in the land ...
 But the Canaanites were in the land when Moses was alive."
 Rabin also quotes the 11th-century rabbi, Rashi, as saying that Moses could not have written, in Deuteronomy 34:5, "And Moses died there", but it must have been written by Joshua.
 However, it is also noted that the second-century commentator Rabbi Meir, has it that God dictated those words to Moses, who wrote them down with a tear in his eye.

-In none of the four Gospels does the text say that a particular book is written by the evangelist who is attributed as its author.
-Writers such as M. N. Ralph say that in reading the Gospels one will be struck by "a great deal of evidence" that they are compilations inherited from written and oral sources "rather than eyewitness accounts".
-So most scholars conclude that the attributions are "not to the person who compiled it."
+The traditional authorship of the New Testament remains debated.
+M. N. Ralph says that the Gospels represent compilations of written and oral sources, though Bond notes source criticism of the gospels is generally out of fashion and emphasizes the evangelist's authorial creativity.